robertangeles/prompts/write_linkedin_post.md

 - Use single-sentence paragraphs to hook readers quickly.
 - Bullets & quick lists are your friend.
 - Always separate ideas clearly.
-- The essay should be a maximum of 525 words.

 # INPUT:
 INPUT: